zangqilong198812/TeslaSwift/README.md

 ============
 You can use the mock server by setting: `TeslaSwift.defaultInstance.useMockServer = true`

+You can enable debugging by setting: `TeslaSwift.defaultInstance.debuggingEnabled = true`

 Other Features
 ============
 After the authentication is done.
 The library manages itself the access token.
 When the token expires the library will perform another authentication with your past credentials.

-TODO
+Development
 ============
-The library is still under development.

-The api is much bigger and it will take some time until i get to the 1.0 version.
-Library design might change.
+The library design might change.
 The Futures library and Alamonfire might change to other libraries or removed.
+Not every API feature was included becasue some features are not yet discovered.

 Licence
 ============